ibm-cloud-docs/containers/cs_cluster.md

         <td><code>--public-vlan <em>&lt;public_vlan_id&gt;</em></code></td>
         <td><ul>
           <li>For lite clusters, you do not have to define a public VLAN.
 Your lite cluster is automatically connected to a public VLAN that is owned by IBM.</li>
-          <li>For a standard cluster, if you already have a public VLAN set up in your {{site.data.keyword.BluSoftlayer_notm}} account for that location, enter the ID of the public VLAN.
+          <li>For a standard cluster, if you already have a public VLAN set up in your IBM Bluemix Infrastructure (SoftLayer) account for that location, enter the ID of the public VLAN.
 If you do not have both a public and a private VLAN in your account, do not specify this option. {{site.data.keyword.containershort_notm}} automatically creates a public VLAN for you.<br/><br/>
           <strong>Note</strong>: Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 The number and letter combination after those prefixes must match to use those VLANs when creating a cluster.</li>
         </ul></td>
         </tr>
         <tr>
         <td><code>--private-vlan <em>&lt;private_vlan_id&gt;</em></code></td>
         <td><ul><li>For lite clusters, you do not have to define a private VLAN.
-Your lite cluster is automatically connected to a private VLAN that is owned by IBM.</li><li>For a standard cluster, if you already have a private VLAN set up in your {{site.data.keyword.BluSoftlayer_notm}} account for that location, enter the ID of the private VLAN.
+Your lite cluster is automatically connected to a private VLAN that is owned by IBM.</li><li>For a standard cluster, if you already have a private VLAN set up in your IBM Bluemix Infrastructure (SoftLayer) account for that location, enter the ID of the private VLAN.
 If you do not have both a public and a private VLAN in your account, do not specify this option. {{site.data.keyword.containershort_notm}} automatically creates a public VLAN for you.<br/><br/><strong>Note</strong>: Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 The number and letter combination after those prefixes must match to use those VLANs when creating a cluster.</li></ul></td>
         </tr>
         <tr>
         <td><code>--name <em>&lt;name&gt;</em></code></td>